SoftwareEngineering606/CourseEvaluationSummarizer/README.md

 3. Install postgresql DB:
 Heroku recommends using PostgreSQL during development as Sqlite3 is not compatible with Heroku.

+## Postgres Installation for Windows

+1. Download and Install PostgreSQL: https://www.postgresql.org/download/windows/
+   Visit the official PostgreSQL download page: PostgreSQL Downloads Download the latest version for Windows.
+   Run the installer and follow the installation wizard.
+Make sure to remember the password you set for the postgres user.

+   Download PostgreSQL:

+1. Visit the official PostgreSQL download page: https://www.postgresql.org/download/windows/ Choose the version that suits your needs and click on the installer link.

+3. Run the Installer:
+   Execute the downloaded installer to start the installation process.

+4. Choose Installation Directory:
+   During installation, you will be prompted to choose an installation directory.
+You can choose the default or specify a custom location.

+5. Select Components:
+   Select the components you want to install.
+The default components are usually sufficient for most users.

+6. Set Data Directory:
+   Choose a location for the data directory.
+This is where PostgreSQL will store its data.
+Again, the default location is usually fine.

+7. Enter Password for Superuser:
+   Set a password for the superuser (postgres).
+Remember this password as you'll need it later.

+8. Specify Port:
+   Choose the port on which PostgreSQL will listen.
+The default is 5432, and you can usually stick with this unless you have a specific reason to change it.

+9. Select Locale:
+   Choose the default locale settings.
+The default values are usually appropriate for most users.

+10. Install Stack Builder:
+   Stack Builder is a tool that allows you to download and install additional tools and drivers for PostgreSQL.
+You can choose whether to install it or not.

+11. Complete the Installation:
+   Complete the installation process by clicking through the remaining steps.

+12. Add PostgreSQL to the System Path:
+   During the installation, you might be asked if you want to add PostgreSQL to the system path.
+It's generally a good idea to do this to make it easier to run PostgreSQL commands from the command line.

+13. Launch pgAdmin:
+   Once the installation is complete, you can launch pgAdmin, the PostgreSQL GUI administration tool that is typically installed along with PostgreSQL.

+14. Connect to the PostgreSQL Server:
+   In pgAdmin, you'll need to connect to the PostgreSQL server.
+Use the superuser (postgres) and the password you set during installation.

+Set environment variable using terminal
+'''
+set DB_USERNAME=your_username
+set DB_PASSWORD=your_password
+'''

+## Postgres Installation for Ubuntu
 ```
 •	Download POSTgreSQL from https://postgresapp.com/downloads.html
 •	Add the below path to ~/.bash_profile